richardcsuwandi/richardcsuwandi.github.io/_posts/2025-07-23-exploration-in-ai.md

 If you find this post useful, please cite it as:

 <div class="citation-box">
 Suwandi, R. C. (Jul 2025).
-The Science of Intelligent Exploration.
-Posterior Update. https://richardcsuwandi.github.io/blog/2025/exploration-in-ai/.
+The Science of Intelligent Exploration. https://richardcsuwandi.github.io/blog/2025/exploration-in-ai/.
 </div>

 Or in BibTeX format: